 Participating Via Video Conferencing

 While you, your advisor, and the chair must all be physically present in the room for the defense, other committee members are allowed to participate in the defense remotely via Skype or other video conferencing technology so long as all committee members agree to the arrangement.
-This must also be approved by the AS&E dean of graduate studies and the University dean of graduate studies before the dissertation is registered for defense.
+This must also be approved by the AS&E dean of graduate education and postdoctoral affairs and the University dean of graduate studies before the dissertation is registered for defense.